cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/gpu.rst

 pages for information about reserving additional CPUs, more RAM, and for setting other Slurm settings for your jobs.

-We ask that you do not reserve all available RAM on the node, unless it is actually required for your analyses, since leaving some RAM unused permits other users to utilize the GPUs while your tasks are running.
+We ask that you do not reserve all available CPUs or all RAM on the node, unless it is actually required for your analyses, since leaving some unused resources permits other users to utilize the GPUs while your tasks are running.

 ****************
  Reserving GPUs